mad libs announcement

 - 1 body part

 Send your suggestions to our Instagram (@pawprintschs) or our Twitter (CHSPawsUp) for a chance to have your word in the blank when we post the finished Mad Lib.
-The submission period ends on April fifth, so make sure you send us your submission today!
+The submission period ends on April 12th, so make sure you send us your submission today!

 Fact of the Month